 Wallpaper on the ceiling follows the same principles as hanging it on a wall.
 You’ll need wallpaper glue and it’s a good idea to use a wallpaper primer on the ceiling first.

 This is really a two person job, one to do the gluing, the other to support the extra wallpaper so it doesn’t pull down the section your just put up.

 11) Laminate Sheet

-After doing out RV counter renovation (check it out!)
+After doing our RV counter renovation (check it out!)
 I had an epiphany!
 What if I put laminate counter on the ceiling?
 Just hear me out.

 You can purchase laminate sheets from the hardware store very inexpensively, around $50 for a 4’x8′ sheet.
 They are extremely thin, like 1/32″, and very sturdy.

 It would be a bit of a pain to cut to size and the contact cement may not be the best option for adhesive in this case.
-But you there are quite a few different colors and patterns to choose from plus its water resistant and easy to clean.
+But there are quite a few different colors and patterns to choose from plus it’s water resistant and easy to clean.

 12) Tissue Paper